raspberrypilearning/mapping-the-weather/worksheet2.md

         print(pets[i], names[i], ages[i])
     ```

-    but Python has a special function called `zip` that creates a new object that can be iterated over using a `for` loop.
-Try writing this in the shell
+    However, Python has a special function called `zip` that creates a new object which can be iterated over using a `for` loop.
+Try writing this in the shell:

     ``` python
     for i in zip(pets, names, ages):